jacob-torres/Xetra-Data-Pipeline/about.md

 ---
 layout: page
-title: About Jacob
+title: About Jake
 subtitle:
 ---

 ## BACKGROUND

-I'm a Python engineer residing on the outskirts of beautiful Denver, Colorado.
+I'm a software and data engineer residing on the outskirts of beautiful Denver, Colorado.
 I'm interested in statistics and machine learning, Languages, geopolitics, and travel.

 I'm legally blind, and I've had a severe [eye condition](https://en.wikipedia.org/wiki/Retinitis_pigmentosa#:~:text=Retinitis%20pigmentosa%20(RP)%20is%20a,Complete%20blindness%20is%20uncommon) since birth.
 Starting around age 5, I began learning to read/write braille and travel independently with a cane.